npm package discovery and stats viewer.

 Health — Shallow vs Deep

-Shallow (showDetails: 'never' or default GET /actuator/health):
+Shallow (showDetails: 'never', or the default GET /actuator/health):

 { "status": "UP" }

-Deep (showDetails: 'always' or GET /actuator/health?showDetails=always):
+Deep (showDetails: 'always', or GET /actuator/health?showDetails=always):

 {